-There are two Excel-based tools available presenting employment data at the regional level.
+There are two Excel-based tools available presenting employment data at the Queensland region level.

 The Regional (All) tool consists of two worksheets and a Pivot table for experienced users.
 Industries of employment are broken down to the Group level (i.e. 3-digit codes) of the ANZSIC 2006 classification system, while the occupations of employed people are broken down to the Sub-Major Group (i.e. 2-digit codes) of the ANZSCO First Edition classification system.